GlassTomeGames/GlassTomeGames.github.io/_drafts/springy-buildings.md

 Note that the tangent is given by linearly interpolating between the vectors $$P_2 - P_1$$ and $$P_3 - P_2$$.
 So by choosing $$P_2$$ to be directly above $$P_1$$, we can guarantee that the curve tangent points directly up at the base of the building!

-We can also reduce bad self intersections by choosing $$P_2$$ to be smaller than the height of the building.
+We can also reduce unwanted self-intersections by choosing $$P_2$$ to be smaller than the height of the building.

 ### Local frames along the curve